SirHaagen/webpage1/readme.md

 :+1:

 *The webpage has responsive.
-The webpage has a minimalistic and elegant menu, a main section, a gallery section, 3 column of articles, a cool carrousel and a footer.*

-> This project is still under construction.
-Soon implementing funcionalities like localStorage, Cookies, dark and light mode, and more...
+The webpage has a minimalistic and elegant menu, a main section, a gallery section, 3 column of articles, a cool carrousel and funcionalities like localStorage, dark and light mode.*

 **Working so far:**